7.1.2. Recrawling Section¶

 Publish date.
 So, if you also save the post

-when determining the freshness of the post.
+determining the freshness of the post.

 Let’s assume that you have set this setting’s value to

 day.
 Let’s also assume that you have the posts given in the following table which were saved by

 the sites that are currently active for recrawling.
 Finally, let’s assume that the current date is